avifried1/usvisa-il-app/README.md

 ### TODO

-- [ ] Dockerize for running in RasPi
 - [ ] Extract current appointment data into a file to parse and update once new meeting is set